Main Library Hours

 Give Brainfuse HelpNow a try!
 Enter your library card number for live, online tutoring.

-Support includes: Math, science, reading/writing, social studies, PSAT/SAT, ACT, AP, standardized test-taking help, Skills-building, feedback on essays, Spanish-speaking support and more.
+Support includes: Math, science, reading/writing, social studies, PSAT/SAT, ACT, AP, standardized test-taking, skills-building, feedback on essays, Spanish-language support and more.

 Brainfuse HelpNow Instructions:

-Step 1: Input your Haverstraw Library card number when prompted
+Step 1: Enter Haverstraw Library card number when prompted

-Step 2: On the main page, click “Login”
+Step 2: On the main page, select “Login”

-Step 3: On the Login page, click “Sign Up”
+Step 3: On the Login page, select “Sign Up”

-Step 4: Fill out the form with a Username and password of your choosing and click “Next”
+Step 4: Fill out the form with a username and password of your choosing; then select “Next”

 Gale OneFile: High School Edition